-Since January 1, 2015, the Nomination/Governance Committee has recommended, and the Board of Directors has appointed, eight new independent directors, including three new independent directors appointed in 2015, two new independent directors appointed in 2016, one new independent director appointed in 2017, and two new independent directors appointed in 2019.
+Since January 1, 2015, the Nomination/Governance Committee has recommended, and the Board of Directors has appointed, eight new independent directors, including three new independent directors appointed in 2015, two new independent directors appointed in 2016, one new independent directors appointed in 2017, and two new independent directors appointed in 2019.
 Effective May 30, 2019, our Board of Directors fixed the number of directors at nine.
 Following the retirement of Mr. Salcetti effective July 31, 2019, our Board has had eight directors.
 As Mr. Lipstein has informed the Board of Directors that he does not intend to stand for re-election and is retiring from the Board of Directors immediately prior to the Annual Meeting, our Board of Directors has fixed the number of directors at seven, effective immediately prior to the commencement of the Annual Meeting.

 In evaluating nominees for Director, our Nomination/Governance Committee takes into account the applicable requirements for directors under the rules of the Securities and Exchange Commission and the listing standards of the New York Stock Exchange.
 In addition, our Nomination/Governance Committee takes into account such factors as experience, knowledge, skills, expertise, integrity, diversity, ability to make independent analytical inquiries, understanding of the Company's business environment and willingness and ability to devote adequate time and effort to Board responsibilities and the interplay of the candidate's qualifications and experience with the qualifications and experience of other members of our Board of Directors.
 In February 2019, we revised our prior policy that directors who have reached the age of 78 may generally not be nominated, as we believe it is more beneficial to focus on the qualifications, experience, and performance of our directors and director nominees and consider Board refreshment from a broader perspective than the age of individual directors.
 We also consider the number of other boards on which a nominee sits.
 The Company's general policy is to limit the number of other public company boards of directors upon which a director may sit to four.
-The Board of Directors retains discretion to appoint or nominate for election by the shareholders individuals who sit on more than four other public company boards of directors if the Board of Directors considers the addition of such individual to the Board of Directors to be in the best interests of the Company and its shareholders.
+The Board of Directors if the Board of Directors considers the addition of such individual to the Board of Directors to be in the best interests of the Company and its shareholders.
 Our Nomination/Governance Committee evaluates all of the factors outlined above, as well as any other factors it deems to be appropriate, and recommends candidates that it believes will enhance our Board of Directors and benefit the Company and our shareholders.
-It is the policy of our Nomination/Governance Committee to consider candidates for director recommended by shareholders, but the Nomination/Governanc
+It is the policy of our Nomination/Governance Committee to consider candidates for director recommended by shareholders, but the Nomination/Governance Committee has no obligation to recommend such candidates.
+A copy of our Corporate Governance Guidelines is available on our website at www.ocwen.com.